• Published April 21, 2024

 You may like a short, guided recording, or you may prefer the timed sessions that just play background music — try a few and figure out what works best for you.
 A recent favorite of ours is Calm’s breathing meditation, which rings a chime as an indication to inhale, a chime to hold your breath for a count of 2, and a chime to exhale.
 It’s simple and effective, and best of all: You can use it for a little as 60 seconds to help re-center yourself whenever you need to hit reset.

-Getting into the practice of centering yourself — and becoming more mindful of your emotions and environment — will benefit you in a multitude of ways.
+Mindfulness practices can boost your leadership skills, so getting into the practice of centering yourself — and becoming more mindful of your emotions and environment — will benefit you in a multitude of ways.
 Don’t be surprised if you find yourself more aware of the needs of your colleagues and family, or if you’re less rattled by the constant change we all confront each day.
 Being mindful helps us to notice more things, both internally and externally, and thus navigate through our days more effectively.

 4. Increase your gratitude.